VIDT-DAO/staking/README.md

 The `frontend` folder contains the frontend application that displays the uniswap pairs and allows users to participate.

-_Note that the frontend is specifically styled and configured for LTO Network.
+_Note that the frontend is specifically styled and configured for V-ID.
 You need to modify it to use it for a different project._